-- How to start the modernization journey, which technologies to consider and why and which use cases are best to start the journey with - The level and depth of change management involved.
-For example, how does app modernization affect software development operations? - How to modernize without disrupting current services and operations - How to store growing patient data and how to migrate patient data safely and securely - Data residency and whether a public cloud solution meets requirements
+- How to start the modernization journey, which technologies to consider and why, and which use cases are best to start the journey with. - The level and depth of change management involved.
+For example, how does app modernization affect software development operations? - How to modernize without disrupting current services and operations. - How data is secured in a modernized environment.